Linsen-gao-457/Linsen-gao-457.github.io/_pages/about.md

 I am a master student in Electrical and Computer Engineering at **the University of Waterloo** .
 I am exploring the best path for my future—whether to dedicate my life to research or to become a highly skilled professional engineer.

-My current interests focus on understanding how people think, especially in situations where bias takes hold.
-I'm deeply curious about the reasons behind extreme biases—how emotions shape our perceptions, leading us to see the world through a distorted lens.
-It fascinates me how human emotions, in all their complexity, can both inspire and cloud our judgment, driving us to hold on to beliefs even when they hurt us or others.
-Unraveling these layers of thought and emotion is my passion, and I want to use my background in computer science, telecommunication, and AI technologies to help solve these problems.
-I believe that through these tools, we can bridge the divides and foster greater understanding in a world that often feels fragmented.

 ![University of Waterloo Logo](./images/Uwaterloo.gif)

 ### Milestones🎉